RafaRemote/oc_python_p02_market_analysis/readme.md

 ## 4. One category scraping
 ### Usage cases
-- [x] scrape informations for one category of book
+- [x] scrape information for one category of book
 - [x] scrape book image of each product page visited

 will write all the data (the 10 data listed above) of each book for one category,